-Tip: in case you find Italian food culture more attractive, we recommend you visiting Little Italy neighborhood in New York.
+Tip: in case you find Italian food culture more attractive, we recommend you visit Little Italy neighborhood in New York.
 Check out this Recommended Tour: 3 neighborhoods Tour: Soho, China Town and Little Italy

 1. American Museum of Natural History.
 Start your fourth day in New York by visiting the largest natural history museum in the world.
 This museum consists of 25 buildings and spans 4 city blocks.
 It’s really huge!
 American Museum of Natural History has 40 exhibition halls, numerous lifelike dioramas and millions of items and artifacts.
-Make sure to see the Tyrannosaurus rex and Apatosaurus, the Hall of Ocean Life, Rose Center for Earth and the Hall of Meteorites.
+Make sure to see the Tyrannosaurus rex and Apatosaurus, the Hall of Ocean Life, Rose Center for Earth, and the Hall of Meteorites.
 Save time and book your tickets online here.

 3. Shop at Century 21.
 Shopping people want fewer museums and more shopping and in case it’s the kind of activity you’re looking for we offer you to pay a visit to Century 21 stores.
 There are several locations where the stores can be found (the two have been marked on the map above) so you can choose the one that fits your route best.
 Century 21 is a big discount store where you can easily spend a day if shopping is your passion.